 Rules For Modal Verbs

-Rules For Modal Verbs - are a kind of auxiliary verb that is used to indicate likelihood, ability, advice, permission, habits and obligation
+Rules For Modal Verbs - are used to indicate likelihood, ability, advice, permission, habits and obligation

-- "not" after the verb is used to make a verb negative
+- Add "not" after the verb is used to make a verb negative.

-- the model verb comes before the subject in questions
+- Model verbs come before the subject in questions.

-- Rules For Modal Verbs do not change their form according to the tense; there is no "s" added to the verb
+- Modal verbs do not change form according to the tense; there is no "s" added to the verb.

 - I will not go to the store.